jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

     Fudge mean: 1.41.
 95% CI: [1.31, 1.51]

 The mean is a little higher here, but still very close to the previous result and it actually agrees with the naive result.
 Also, there is more uncertainty in the posterior distribution.
-This is very likely because there's less days available in this 10-day dataset, and so there's less evidence available to refine the posterior:
+This is very likely because there’s less days available in this 10-day dataset, and so there’s less evidence available to refine the posterior:

 ```python